Federalist No. 84

 Federalist No. 84 is a political essay by American Founding Father Alexander Hamilton, the eighty-fourth and penultimate essay in a series known as The Federalist Papers.
 It was published July 16, July 26, and August 9, 1788, under the pseudonym Publius, the name under which all The Federalist Papers were published.
 The official title of the work is "Certain General and Miscellaneous Objections to the Constitution Considered and Answered".
-Federalist 84 is best known for its opposition to a Bill of Rights, a viewpoint with which the work's other author, James Madison, disagreed.
-Madison's position eventually won out in Congress, and a Bill of Rights was ratified on December 15, 1791.
+Federalist 84 is best known for its opposition to a bill of rights, a viewpoint with which James Madison, another contributor to the The Federalist Papers, disagreed.
+Madison's position eventually won out in Congress, and the United States Bill of Rights was ratified on December 15, 1791.

 Content

 Federalist No. 84 is notable for presenting the idea that a Bill of Rights was not a necessary component of the proposed United States Constitution.
 The constitution, as originally written, is to specifically enumerate and protect the rights of the people.
 It is alleged that many Americans at the time opposed the inclusion of a bill of rights: if such a bill were created, they feared, this might later be interpreted as a list of the only rights that people had.
 Hamilton wrote: